EMMANUELWB/Telecom-nigeria-analysis/README.md

 - Both NCC and World Bank datasets confirm strong growth in Nigeria’s mobile subscriptions since 2000.
 - After conversion, WB and NCC totals align closely, with small gaps due to reporting methods.
 - **Subscriptions and teledensity rose steadily until 2021, then plummeted from 2022 onward.**
-- By 2023, subscriptions fell back to ~220 million, with teledensity also declining, suggesting market saturation, churn effects, or regulatory/data revisions.
+- By 2023, subscriptions fell back to ~220 million, with teledensity also declining, driven largely by the **NIN–SIM linkage directive (2022–2023)** that barred unregistered lines.
 - The recent decline highlights a **critical shift** in Nigeria’s telecom sector after years of uninterrupted growth.